lpratt30/Risk/README.md

 ## To Run

-- If you have the requirements satisfied in requirements.txt, you can run train.py and it will train in Agent in the settings defined in training_config.yaml
+- If you have the requirements satisfied in requirements.txt, you can run train.py and it will train an Agent using the settings defined in training_config.yaml.
+The plots and checkpoints will save in experiment_results as whatever the experiment name was in the yaml, and it will overwrite prior experiments if the name is the same

 ## About
   - This is Risk represented as a bi-directional graph.
 It also has 2 basic bots implemented (neutral, low skilled) and an interface for configuring and training a DDQN